ragsns/javaone-cloudfoundry-hol/ex6/README.md

 If you go back to the application URL, you will notice a button "KILL APP" which is used to exit the application.

-When you hit this button, the platform that is continually monitoring the health of the application will bring it back to a desired state, when the actual state does not match the desired state.
+When you hit this button, the application is terminated.
+However, the platform that is continually monitoring the health of the application will bring it back to a desired state as soon as it notices that the actual state does not match the desired state.

 Note down the Instance details such as below.